 Kleine-Gartmanplantsoen 28, 1017 RR Amsterdam

 Could there be a more millennial business name?
 Wow.
-This place is fully plant-based, but had a couple of good vegan options.
-I had a delicious Totally Tempeh; bell pepper, roasted cauliflower and pickled cabbage on a bed of diced, roasted sweet potato, with Teriyaki-marinated tempeh and topped with sliced avo, of course.
+This place isn’t fully plant-based but had a couple of good vegan options.
+I had a delicious Totally Tempeh; bell pepper, roasted cauliflower, and pickled cabbage on a bed of diced, roasted sweet potato, with Teriyaki-marinated tempeh and topped with sliced avo, of course.
 It was the perfect green-ish fix after 24 hours of mostly sweet and carby foods.
-It was also good to get something to go (they have sit-in branches, but this one was just a takeaway spot on a corner), because it meant we could sit on the grass outside the museums and enjoy the sunshine while eating.
+It was also good to get something to go (they have sit-in branches, but this one was just a takeaway spot on a corner) because it meant we could sit on the grass outside the museums and enjoy the sunshine while eating.

 Reguliersdwarsstraat 57, 1017 BK Amsterdam